 When Is My Tuition Payment Due?

 Students who have scheduled their classes and have met all immunization requirements may then process their tuition payment.
 Students are sent electronic bills.
 They will receive notice through the student's myDCC mail that an e-bill is available.
 Please check your email.

 Students must pay in full by certain deadlines or they will automatically be dropped from classes.
 Financial aid and other monetary awards will be deducted from balances due.
-Register early for fall and payment isn’t due until July 16 (rolling due dates thereafter) More info here.
+Register early for fall and payment isn’t due until July 16 (rolling due dates thereafter) More info about payment schedules here.

 Payment consists of the submission of the tuition bill, the certificate of residence as required, and tuition payment.
 Payment may be in the form of cash, check, MasterCard, VISA, or other approved deferrals.
 Specific information will accompany the bill.

 For more information regarding the billing process please contact Student Financial Services at (845) 431-8060.

 Are There Any Health Requirements to Being a Student at DCC?